btittelbach/esp32_12chan_lowside_pwm_pcb/readme.md

 # esp32_12chan_lowside_pwm_pcb

-Open Hardware PCB designed to drive 12 lowside pwm channels.
+Open Hardware PCB designed to drive 12 low-side PWM channels.

-It's designed to work with WLED firmware and can drive 4 RGB LED strips.
+It's designed to work with e.g. WLED firmware and can drive up to 4 RGB LED strips.

 You can however use it for whatever you want.
-Free-wheeling diodes where added, in case someone wants to use it to drive bigger inductive loads.
+Free-wheeling diodes were added, in case someone wants to use it to drive bigger inductive loads.

 ![img_front](renderings/pcb_esp32_wled_pwm_multichannel_front.jpg)